-Table III-1 on the following page discloses each of these liabilities for the current and prior years' valuations.
+Table IV-1 on the following page discloses each of these liabilities for the current and prior years' valuations.
 With respect to the actuarial liability and the present value of accrued benefits, a subtraction of the appropriate value of the Program's assets yields, for each respective type, a net surplus or an unfunded liability.
+For the PVB measure, it is compared to the market value of assets plus the expected future value of contributions to the Plan.
+The future contributions are calculated assuming the current employer and member rates will be continued for all future years along with the expected future payroll as of that date.
+The difference between the PVB and these anticipated resources indicates either an expected shortfall or an expected surplus representing either additional funding or excess funding and indicates the size of the Program's stored gains or losses that remain outside of the valuation process currently.